BERT HOWE

 DIRECTORY AND CAPABILITIES

-Leveraging from approximately 5000 construction and design related expert witness designations, the Mount Auburn, Iowa Construction Expert Directory delivers a streamlined multi-disciplinary expert retention and support solution to construction claims professionals concerned with construction defect, scheduling, and delay claims.
-BHA provides building claims investigation and expert services to the nation's most recognized builders, risk managers, legal professionals, owners, state and local government agencies.
-In connection with in house assets comprising construction delay claims experts, registered design professionals, professional engineers, and credentailed construction consultants, the firm brings national experience and local capabilities to Mount Auburn and the surrounding areas.
+Through over 4500 engineering, construction, and builders standard of care related expert designations, the Mount Auburn, Iowa Construction Expert Directory provides a streamlined multi-disciplinary expert retention and support solution to legal professionals and construction practice groups seeking effective resolution of construction defect and claims matters.
+BHA provides building related consulting and expert witness support services to the nation's leading construction practice groups, Fortune 500 builders, real estate investment trusts, risk managers, owners, as well as a variety of municipalities and government offices.
+Utilizing in house resources which include testifying architects, design engineers, construction cost and standard of care experts, the firm brings national experience and local capabilities to Mount Auburn and the surrounding areas.

 Construction Expert Witness News & Info